10 Things to do in Sydney

 Tips - if you can, avoid

-climbing the Sydney Harbour Bridge in the middle of the day, the light
+climbing the Harbour Bridge in the middle of the day.
+You are more likely

-Having sheltered on the Sydney Harbour Bridge whilst we waited for a
+on the Sydney Harbour Bridge whilst we waited for a storm to pass, I

-storm to pass I can testify that the weather has to be pretty bad for
+can testify that the weather has to be pretty bad for the Bridge Climb